-Length: 375 to 500 words.
+Length: 300-350 words.
 Double-spaced, Times New Roman 12 pt. font.
 Professional writing (no contractions, refer to readings/authors, but APA citations not necessary), you should use first person.
 Please include pictures or images or pages from your thoughtlog.

-You may choose to do this for an entire day or for two half days to different places, which would count as the entire Meditation Day assignment.
+You may choose to do this for a half day (which would count as one of the two Meditation Day assignments) an entire day or for two half days to different places, both of which would count as the entire Meditation Day assignment.